fanoframework/fanoframework.github.io/working-with-views/index.md

 - `TView`, class that display view from HTML template string.
 - `TTemplateView`, class that display view from HTML template file.
-- `TCompositeView`, class that display view from two other `IView` instance.
+- `TCompositeView`, class that display view from two other `IView` instances.
 This is provided so we can compose several views as one.
 For example display template consist of header, main content and footer.
+To compose more than two views, you need to daisy-chain them.
+- `TGroupView` is similar to `TCompositeView` class but it can compose more than two other `IView` instances.
+So it is more flexible as you do not need to daisy-chain views.
 - `TNullView` class implements `IView` but does nothing.
 This class is provide mostly in conjunction with TCompositeView